Johennes/jquery.flashcards/README.md

 > $('#container').flashcards({
 >   option1: value1,
->   option2: value2
+>   option2: value2,
+>   ...
 > });

-The options argument is optional.
+None of the options is required.
 If nothing is supplied, predefined defaults are used.
-Options include:
+Available options include:

-* questionSide
+* questionSide = 'front' | 'back'
+  Side of the card that contains the  question and is displayed first for any new card
-* headGenerator
+* headGenerator = function(side, value, hint)
+  Function for generating the text to be displayed in the card's head
-* footGenerator
+* footGenerator = function(side, value, hint)
+  Function for generating the text to be displayed in the card's foot